 7 Tottenham signings who were meant to be the business…but weren’t

 Tottenham fans often get frustrated with Daniel Levy for not spending enough money – but they also know better than most sets of supporters that spending money doesn’t always guarantee success.

 There are times when Levy’s negotiating skills earn him nothing but praise, such as when he convinced Stoke to pay £18million for Kevin Wimmer.
-On other occasions, however, his tight grip of finances is rather less celebrated.
+On other occasions, however, his tight grip on the club’s finances is rather less celebrated.

 A look at how some of Spurs’ big-name signings down the years have flopped, though, perhaps sheds some light on why Levy is sometimes reluctant to enter the transfer market…